Skip to main content

 Linking

-• Cross-compilation: pre-staged sysroots bundled in the verum binary.
+• Cross-compilation: pre-staged sysroots bundled in the verum binary; every per-platform decision reads the target triple, never the host's cfg(target_os).

 LTO options: